surgical tech students in the lab

 Attendance Policy

 Attendance and arriving on time are essential for excellent patient care.
-COD surgical programs require professional behavior to ensure we meet the needs of the healthcare industry.
-The attendance policy is consistent throughout all surgical courses and programs.
-The policy includes clear guidelines that are necessary for success in each course.
+COD surgical programs require professional behavior to ensure we meet the needs of the health care industry.
 The program understands how difficult it can be to balance work, home, and education.
-Therefore, some flexibility has been built into each course.
+Therefore, flexibility has been built into each course by allowing one excused absence for each course.

 Lecture